metarhia/impress/README.md

     - WebSockets support (even on shared host/port with other handlers, using regular connection upgrade)
     - TCP and UDP sockets support
   - Reverse-proxy (routing request to external HTTP server with URL-rewriting)
-  - Logging: "access", "debug", "error and "slow" logs
+  - Logging: "access", "debug", "error" and "slow" logs
     - Log rotation: keep logs N days (configurable) delete files after N days
     - Log buffering, write stream flushing interval
     - Each application can be logged to own folder and/or to server-wide logs